PatilShreyas/Blog/_data/blog/2020-10-09-automate-publishing-app-to-the-google-play-store-with-github-actions⚡-fastlane🏃.md

 * Then the credentials file will be downloaded to your machine. *Keep that file safe.*
 * Come back to the Play Console → Click **‘DONE’** on dialog.
 You’ll see service account which you just created.
-* Click**“GRANT ACCESS’ →**Select application which you want to allow to publish → Make sure you’ve checked ‘Releases’ section.
+* Click **'GRANT ACCESS'** → Select application which you want to allow to publish → Make sure you’ve checked ‘Releases’ section.

 ![](/assets/AndroidDeploy4.png)